tilt-dev/kind-local/README.md

 The Kind team ran with this, writing up documentation and hooks for how to [set up a local registry](https://kind.sigs.k8s.io/docs/user/local-registry/) with Kind.

-This repo modifies the Kind team's script to annotate the nodes with information about the local registry, so that Tilt can find it.
+This repo modifies the Kind team's script to apply the local registry configmap, so that tools like Tilt can discover the local-registry.
+This protocol is a [Kubernetes Enhancement Proposal](https://github.com/kubernetes/enhancements/issues/1755).

 Tested on Kind 0.7.0 and Kind 0.8.0